openssbd/BDML-BD5/README.md

 # BDML-BD5 Overview
 BDML-BD5 is a set of open data formats for representing quantitative data of biological dynamics.
-While BDML is an XML based format, BD5 is based on HDF5 binary file format (ref: https://portal.hdfgroup.org/display/HDF5/HDF5).
+While BDML is an XML based format, BD5 is based on HDF5 binary format (ref: https://portal.hdfgroup.org/display/HDF5/HDF5).

 ## Motivation
 Rapid advances in live-cell imaging and modeling techniques enable many research groups to obtain a huge amount of quantitative biological dynamics data on spatiotemporal dynamics of biological objects such as molecules, cells, and organisms.
 However, these data cannot often be compared and analyzed by the same software tools because of different data formats.
 BDML (Biological Dynamics Markup Language) aims to facilitate data exchange and development of software tools for data visualization and analysis.